IsraelCabrera/frigate/docs/docs/security/updating.md

    - If using `docker run`, re-run your original command (e.g., from the [Installation](./installation.md#docker) section) with the updated image tag.

 4. **Verify the Update**:
-   - Check the container logs to ensure Frigate starts successfully:
+   - Check the container logs to ensure Security starts successfully:
      ```bash
      docker logs security
      ```
-   - Visit the Frigate Web UI (default: `http://<your-ip>:5000`) to confirm the new version is running.
+   - Visit the Security Web UI (default: `http://<your-ip>:5000`) to confirm the new version is running.
 The version number is displayed at the top of the System Metrics page.

 ### Notes